 Learn how to wean off smoking cigarettes to live a healthier life

 If you’ve decided to quit smoking, congratulations!
 This is the single best thing you can do to safeguard your health.

-There’s some dramatic appeal to that strategy, and it may seem like a faster way to becoming smoke-free than gradually weaning yourself off cigarettes.
+There’s some dramatic appeal to quitting cold turkey — going from your usual cigarette consumption to no nicotine at all.
+It may seem like a faster way to becoming smoke-free than gradually weaning yourself off cigarettes.

 But going cold turkey is harder, and you may be less likely to achieve your goal, says Hilary Tindle, M.D., a physician scientist and founding director of the Vanderbilt Center for Tobacco, Addictions and Lifestyle.

 Yes, some people quit smoking this way, so it’s not impossible.
 But “our first recommendation is not cold turkey,” Tindle said.
 Studies have found that people are two to three times more likely to be smoke-free a year after their quit date with a combination of counseling and medications, compared with those who don’t use those tools.

 Many people find that the easiest (or perhaps the least difficult) way to quit is weaning off cigarettes while using nicotine replacement medications and some kind of counseling or support group.

 The most common of these medications are nicotine replacement products, including over-the-counter ones such as the patch, gum and lozenges.
 There are prescription medications designed to help people quit, too; ask your doctor about these.